gisaia/-ARLAS-stack-ais-tutorial/README.md

 <br />

-### Save the dashbord and start exploring in ARLAS-wui
+### Save the dashboard and start exploring in ARLAS-wui

 Now we defined :